dmtana/YT_downloader/README.md

 Finished bot implementation -> <a href="https://t.me/yt_downloader_dmtana_bot">YT_downloader</a>

 <h3>YouTube antibot system fix:</h3>
 For YouTube You will need to add cookies for anti bot system.
-Download your account cookies from youtube in format <code>Netscape</code>, this can be obtained using a browser extension like <a href="https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc">Get cookies.txt LOCALLY</a>.
+Download your account cookies from youtube in format <code><a href="https://docs.cyotek.com/cyowcopy/1.10/netscapecookieformat.html">Netscape</a></code>, this can be obtained using a browser extension like <a href="https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc">Get cookies.txt LOCALLY</a>.
 After that copy this file to the config folder in the bot project and rename it to <code>www.youtube.com_cookies.txt</code>.

 <h3>Instagram antibot system fix:</h3>
-The same thing like with yotube fix, just pull instagram cookies in format <code>Netscape</code>, and create file in config folder <code>www.instagram.com_cookies.txt</code>
+The same thing like with yotube fix, just pull instagram cookies in format <code><a href="https://docs.cyotek.com/cyowcopy/1.10/netscapecookieformat.html">Netscape</a></code>, and create file in config folder <code>www.instagram.com_cookies.txt</code>